 We are going to show you multiple ways to fix the problem of a disk not mounting on your Mac.
 We’ll also take a look at an excellent software data recovery tool that can get your valuable data off an external hard drive that can’t be mounted.

-How to Mount an External Hard Drive on Mac
+How to Fix Mac External Hard Drive Not Mounting

 Now, let’s look at the various methods you can use if your Mac’s external hard drive is not mounting.
 Some of them simply involve making sure everything is connected properly.